Giving Students a Chance

 Book Fund:

-We're enlisting sponsors to cover the administrative costs of the contest and provide free books to aviation workers and students who cannot afford them.
+We're enlisting sponsors to cover the administrative costs of the contest and provide free books to aviation workers.
 Contributions are tax deductible.

 Photo on right shows, back row: Bernie Schettino, Tom Innace, Sue Baer.